-Prerequisite, 445 or 676 or permission of instructor.
-Applications of statistics to the detection and estimation of signals in communication systems; consideration is given to linear and non-linear systems with random inputs; also included are narrow-band systems, noise figure, mean-squared-error filter, modulation theory and discrete and continuous signals in information theory.
+Prerequisite, 445 or 643 or permission.
+Applications of statistics to the detection and estimation of signals in communication systems; consideration is given to linear and non-linear systems with random inputs; also included are narrow-band systems, noise figure, meansquared-error filter, modulation theory and discrete and continuous signals in information theory.

 440:648.
-STATISTICAL COMMUNICATION II.
+STATISTICAL COMMUNICATIONS II.

-440:654.
-ADVANCED ELECTROMAGNETIC FIELDS.
+440:653.
+ELECTROMAGNETIC FIELDS.